jennefercampoverde/Pet-WRU/README.md

     - Click "File" --> Click "Run SQL file" --> and select database.sql located in Pet-WRU/pet-WRU.
     - Click "Yes" on the confirmation popup, and the database now setup

+- To run this project (Pet WRU):
+  - Download NodeJs & MariaDb (and setup database)
+  - Download this repo as a ZIP file (click the green button that says "< > Code", then click "Download ZIP")
+  - Unzip the file, and go to the pet-WRU folder (not to be confused with the Pet-WRU folder)
+  - Open this folder in terminal
+  - Once opened, type the command: node App.js
+  - This will launch the backend server, and give you the link to the locally hosted website (port 300)
+  - Simply ctrl+click the link to be automatically redirected to the website

 - Database Connection Troubleshooting:
   - If you have problems connecting to the database, go to your MariaDb files and find the config file called "my.ini" or "my" (same file, name scheme depends on OS)
   - Once in that file, copy/paste this into that file to ensure the client and database ports are correct: